protontypes/open-sustainable-technology/README.md

 - [awesome-transit](https://github.com/CUTR-at-USF/awesome-transit) - Community list of transit APIs, apps, datasets, research, and software.
 - [Awesome Coastal](https://github.com/chrisleaman/awesome-coastal) - A curated list of awesome resources for coastal engineers and scientists.
 - [Awesome Agriculture](https://github.com/brycejohnston/awesome-agriculture) - Open source technology for agriculture, farming, and gardening.
-- [Awesome ERDDAP](https://github.com/IrishMarineInstitute/awesome-erddap) - A data server that gives you a simple, consistent way to download subsets of gridded and tabular scientific datasets in common file formats and make graphs and maps.
 - [Cryosphere Software, Data and Tools](https://github.com/awesome-cryosphere/cryosphere-links) - A prototype of a curated list of awesome data sources, models, tools and organizations related to the Cryosphere and its subspheres.
 - [Awesome Clean Tech](https://github.com/nglgzz/awesome-clean-tech) - Clean technology is any process, product, or service that reduces negative environmental impacts through significant energy efficiency improvements, the sustainable use of resources, or environmental protection activities.
 - [Awesome Open Climate Science](https://github.com/pangeo-data/awesome-open-climate-science) - Awesome Open Atmospheric, Ocean, and Climate Science.